khalidhuzain/indusai/README.md

 This repository is part of that mission.

-🏢 About INIT Global
+##  🏢 About INIT

-INIT Global is an AWS Official Partner delivering:
+INIT is a software company and is an AWS Official Partner delivering:

 Cloud & AI solutions